 In South Carolina, almost every business with four or more employees must carry workers’ compensation insurance, which covers employees’ job-related injuries/illnesses.
-If you’re injured on the job, chances are workers’ comp will take care of:
+If you’re injured on the job, chances are workers’ comp will take care of the following work-related damages:

 - Two-thirds of lost wages